alycialeonard/MOI/README.md

 # Markers of Inequality (MOI): Intersectional Needs Assessment

 This repo contains code to study intersectionality in needs assessment for development planning.
-It accompanies the following paper: *To be added following submission*
+It accompanies the paper "[Shedding light on vulnerability: Intersectional energy planning for development](https://doi.org/10.1016/j.rser.2024.115199)".

 This method was developed using a [case study dataset collected in Siaya County, Kenya](https://doi.org/10.5281/zenodo.7835350).
 This dataset covers, amongst other things, data on which items people prioritize most in their daily lives and the reasons why (i.e., their values).